Legal Update for Mortgage Brokers

 • Indigenous Lands

-During the virtual classroom session, you will take a closer look at the content of the four mandatory modules through case studies, polls, group discussions and other activities.
+During the virtual classroom session, you will take a closer look at the content of the modules covered through scenarios, case studies, and group discussions.

 Frequently Asked Questions